Renmin University of China: Cultural tradition

-The motto of Renmin University: "Seek truth from facts";

-The spirit of Renmin University-"Establishing learning for the people, and governing the country";

-The goal of talent training of Renmin University: "a national example, a social pillar";

-The idea of running Renmin University: "people, people-oriented, and humanistic"-this is also the meaning of the three parallel "人" characters in the seal script on Renmin University's emblem.
+The motto of Renmin University is "Seek truth from facts"; the spirit of Renmin University is "Establishing learning for the people, and governing the country"; the goal of talent training of Renmin University is "a national example, a social pillar"; and the idea of running Renmin University is "people, people-oriented, and humanistic", which is also the meaning of the three parallel "人" characters in the seal script on Renmin University's emblem.

 School Song

-The school song of Renmin University of China has gone through multiple versions, including the "Song of Northern Shaanxi Public School" created in Yan'an in 1937, "The School Song of North China Associated University" in Shanxi-Chahar-Hebei border area in 1937, and "School Song of North China University" in Zhengding, Hebei in 1948., "Song of Renmin University of China" written by Wu Yuzhang, "Song of Renmin University of China" written by Cheng Fangwu, and "Song of Renmin University of China" written by Ji Baocheng.
+The school song of Renmin University of China has gone through multiple versions, including the "Song of Northern Shaanxi Public School" created in Yan'an in 1937, "The School Song of North China Associated University" in Shanxi-Chahar-Hebei border area in 1937, and "School Song of North China University" in Zhengding, Hebei in 1948, "Song of Renmin University of China" written by Wu Yuzhang, "Song of Renmin University of China" written by Cheng Fangwu, and "Song of Renmin University of China" written by Ji Baocheng.

 "The Song of Renmin University of China", written by Ji Baocheng, was identified as the school song in 2007, replacing the old school song that has been adopted since 1980 with a strong political color.

 In 2017, "Song of Northern Shaanxi Public School" was identified as the representative school song of Renmin University of China.

 Rankings and reputation

+Renmin University, along with Nanjing University became the first batch of elite institutions in China to drop out of all international rankings.
+The University is selected as a pilot program to test a new system of local rankings that reflect “Chinese characteristics” and are representative of their Chinese traits.
+It is expected that more Chinese institutions will drop out of international rankings as China aims to create its own benchmark for elite institutions.

-Renmin University of China is generally considered one of the most competitive in the country as it only admits students whose national entrance examination score ranks the top 0.1% in each province/state.
-Several rankings have placed Renmin University of China among the top universities in mainland China.
-In 2015, the Chinese University Alumni Association in partnership with China Education Center considered it 5th among all Chinese universities.
-The Times Higher Education World University Rankings 2014 placed Renmin University of China 5th in China after (Peking, Tsinghua, University of Science and Technology of China, and Fudan) and #13 in emerging countries, # 32 in Asia and # 226-250 in the world.
+However, in 2015, the Chinese University Alumni Association (CUAA) in partnership with China Education Center considered it 5th among all Chinese universities.
+The Times Higher Education World University Rankings 2014 placed Renmin 5th in China (after Peking, Tsinghua, University of Science and Technology of China, and Fudan), 13th in emerging countries, 32nd in Asia, and inside the top 250 in the world.

-In 2020, the QS World University Rankings ranked the university as one of the world's top 300 universities for academic reputation and employer reputation.
-Renmin University graduates are highly desired in China and worldwide, with its Graduate Employability rankings placed in the Global Top 181-190th universities with high-achieving graduates every year according to the 2022 QS Graduate Employability Rankings.
+In 2020, the QS World University Rankings had the university as one of the top 300 worldwide for academic reputation and employer reputation.
+Renmin graduates are highly desired in China and worldwide, with its Graduate Employability rankings placed in the top 181–190 universities globally and a crop of high-achieving graduates every year, according to the 2022 QS Graduate Employability Rankings.